Eren121/ns3-roce/simulation/src/brite/doc/brite.rst

 The generic BRITE example also support visualization using pyviz, assuming python bindings in ns-3 are enabled::

-  $ ./waf --run brite-generic-example --vis
+  $ ./ns3 run brite-generic-example --vis

 Simulations involving BRITE can also be used with MPI.
 The total number of MPI instances is passed to the BRITE topology helper where a modulo divide is used to assign the nodes for each AS to a MPI instance.
 An example can be found in src/brite/examples::

-  $ mpirun -np 2 ./waf --run brite-MPI-example
+  $ mpirun -np 2 ./ns3 run brite-MPI-example

 Please see the ns-3 MPI documentation for information on setting up MPI with ns-3.